 This bridge was really spruced up with architectural details.
 One could almost call the bridge ornate.
 The pierced openings are not just simple holes, they have a keyhole-like shape to them.
-Inset, but not pierced, designs identical to accent the piercing below.
-End posts on the bridge have inset rectangular designs and such.
+Above the openings, inset, but not pierced, designs are identical to accent the piercing below.
+End posts on the bridge have inset rectangular designs.
 The overhead bracing has been shaped to give the appearance that it sits on brackets.
 Looking up at this bracing on the bridge, you can see that the bracing has had its interior corners rounded to give it a window-like appearance.
 The unique design and excellent historic integrity (no alterations) of this bridge makes it one of the most historically significant concrete bridges in Michigan.
-No structures of similar appearance are known to exist either in Michigan or nationwide.
+It can be thought of as the king of concrete camelback bridges!

-© Copyright 2003-2013, HistoricBridges.org.
+© Copyright 2003-2022, HistoricBridges.org.
 All Rights Reserved.
 Disclaimer: HistoricBridges.org is a volunteer group of private citizens.
 HistoricBridges.org is NOT a government agency, does not represent or work with any governmental agencies, nor is it in any way associated with any government agency or any non-profit organization.
 While we strive for accuracy in our factual content, HistoricBridges.org offers no guarantee of accuracy.
 Information is provided "as is" without warranty of any kind, either expressed or implied.
 Information could include technical inaccuracies or errors of omission.
 Opinions and commentary are the opinions of the respective HistoricBridges.org member who made them and do not necessarily represent the views of anyone else, including any outside photographers whose images may appear on the page in which the commentary appears.
 HistoricBridges.org does not bear any responsibility for any consequences resulting from the use of this or any other HistoricBridges.org information.
-Owners of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.
+Owners and users of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.